 We don’t offer refunds – the license explicitly states that:

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE

 However, if the information you provide us helps us identify and fix the bug, we’ll try to provide you with an updated version.

 I have bought QSoas 1.0, will I need to pay again each time a new version is released?

 You purchased a single binary.
 Later versions are not included in the price.
 Consider the price of QSoas: most of the softwares that are orders of magnitudes more expensive than QSoas do not include updates either in the purchasing cost.
 If that isn’t acceptable for you, you may consider compiling QSoas from source.

 Why isn’t there a win64 binary version ?
 Will there ever be one ?

-QSoas, like all other 32 bit applications, works seamlessly in 64 bit versions of Windows, thanks to the so-called WOW64 windows layer.
-The only drawback is that you cannot use more than 3GB or so of memory from QSoas, which really should not be a limitation.
+There are currently no plans for a win64 version.
+However, QSoas, like all other 32 bit applications, works seamlessly in 64 bit versions of Windows, thanks to the so-called WOW64 windows layer.
+The only drawback is that you cannot use more than 3GB or so of memory from QSoas, which should seldom be a limitation.